We acknowledge that the UBC Vancouver campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 Official offers of admission are made by Graduate and Postdoctoral Studies and are communicated by email.

-The MHA program is competitive and we received more qualified applications than we have spaces for each year.
-With more applications than we have spaces for, we are presented with candidates who have demonstrated evidence of leadership in their field through publications, conference presentations and awards.
+The MHA program is competitive and we receive more qualified applications than we have spaces for each year.
+Applications are thoroughly evaluated accoding to the UBC Gradate Admissions requirements.
+Our applicants are high-calibre individuals with professioal leadership experience in the Canadian healthcare context, and therefore the those who not only meet the minimum admission requirements but also exceed it are ranked higher.
+Such individuals would have demonstrated evidence of leadership in their field through publications, conference presentations and awards.
 These, and other outstanding examples are used as a comparison of applicants for admission decisions.
-Unsuccessful applicants can contact the program to request an overview of how their application was evaluated.